RedTopic: Toward Topic-Diverse Red Teaming of Large Language Models: RELATED WORK

-In contrast, topic-free methods seek to uncover prompts with previously unknown adversarial goals.
-RFT~\cite{perez-etal-2022-red} pioneers this direction by using Reinforcement Fine-Tuning to train models that explore new vulnerabilities.
-CRT~\cite{hong2024curiositydriven} enhances output diversity via Self-BLEU and cosine similarity as token- and sentence-level signals.
-DiveR-CT~\cite{zhao2024diverct} incorporates convex optimization to improve generation quality, while CALM~\cite{zheng2025calm} introduces an intrinsic policy cover-based bonus to encourage broader exploration.
-However, these methods often neglect topic-level diversity, resulting in limited adversarial topics within a single training round.
+\paragraph{Topic-free red teaming} Topic-free red teaming methods typically adopt a red-team language model as the backbone to generate prompts that target previously unknown adversarial goals.
+RFT~\cite{perez-etal-2022-red} initiated this direction by applying Reinforcement Fine-Tuning to train models that explore novel vulnerabilities.
+CRT~\cite{hong2024curiositydriven} encourages output diversity using Self-BLEU and cosine similarity as token- and sentence-level signals.
+DiveR-CT~\cite{zhao2024diverct} integrates convex optimization to improve generation quality, and CALM~\cite{zheng2025calm} introduces an intrinsic policy-cover bonus to promote broader exploration.

-\section{Topic Diversity}
+\paragraph{Multi-Objective Reinforcement Learning (MORL)} MORL~\cite{hayes2021practical} aims to simultaneously optimize multiple objectives.
+To address this challenge, \cite{yang2019generalized} proposes a generalized multi-objective version of Q-learning and provide theoretical guarantees for its convergence.
+From a distributional perspective, \cite{abdolmaleki2020distributional} views the multi-objective optimization problem from a distribution sight. \cite{zhou2024beyond} folds language modeling directly into reward modeling to optimize helpfulness and harmlessness, while \cite{yang2024rewards} supports dynamic preferences contained in user contexts.
+To further address objective conflicts at scale, \cite{munn2025scalable} introduce conjugate-gradient-based techniques to ensure stable and efficient optimization.

+\section{TOPIC DIVERSITY}

-We first show the importance of topic-level diversity for reality-oriented safety evaluation and provide a formal definition.
+In this section, we highlight the importance of topic diversity for practical red teaming and propose a formal definition.

-\paragraph{Why do we need topic-level diversity?} Existing diversity metrics include token-level diversity and sentence-level diversity.
-Token diversity $D_\text{token}$ is measured by the negative Self-BLEU score~\cite{DBLP:journals/corr/abs-1802-01886}, which is based on the n-gram feature $\phi_0(p)$ of the prompt $p$ to capture diversity in lexical structure.
-Sentence diversity $D_\text{sent}(p)$ is defined as the average negative cosine similarity between the sentence embeddings $\phi_1(p)$ of the target sentence and the sentences selected from the corpus (see Appendix~\ref{sec:utility-func}).
-However, as shown in Table~\ref{tab:topic-level-diversity-case-study}, both metrics fail to capture the novelty of an emergent topic.
-To capture such a novelty, we need a new metric for topic-level diversity.
+\paragraph{Why do we need topic diversity?} Existing metrics mainly capture token- and sentence-level variations.
+Token diversity $D_\text{token}(p)$ relies on negative Self-BLEU~\cite{DBLP:journals/corr/abs-1802-01886} of n-gram features $\phi_0(p)$, while sentence diversity $D_\text{sent}(p)$ is the average negative cosine similarity of embeddings $\phi_1(p)$.
+They are formulated as

-\paragraph{How to define topic-level diversity?} LLM-based safety guards (e.g. \texttt{LLaMA-Guard-3-1B}~\cite{dubey2024llama3herdmodels}) inherently learn topic features to detect and classify malicious goals within prompts and responses of the targeted LLM.
-We define the topic-level embedding of a prompt-response pair $(p, r)$ as:
+Yet, Figure~\ref{fig:topic-diversity}(b) and Table~\ref{tab:validation-study-for-topic-embedding-model} show both are insensitive to topic-level monotony.
+Noticeably, CALM~\cite{zheng2025calm} explicitly optimizes token and sentence diversities but still produces prompts with narrow topical coverage.
+This underscores the need for a metric that directly captures topic variance.